smplverse/algo/docs/notes.md

 ### Notes and TODOs (mostly TODOs)

+the smpls can have their faces pre-located once the final 7667 is chosen to save time and ensure every one of the smpls faces gets detected

+---
 implement an evaluation func

 later on this shall be all moved to a class interface to be used along with a server